Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/connexion.rst

 Connecting
 ==========

-Access the IQ HPC Platform through SSH (Secure Shell).
-The login node address is ``ip09.ccs.usherbrooke.ca``.
+Access the IQ HPC Platform is through SSH (Secure Shell).
+The login node address is ``ip10.ccs.usherbrooke.ca``.

 Récent operating systems (Linux, MacOS, Windows 11) typically include an SSH client.
 To connect to the platform in command line mode, first open a terminal